memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 {:.no_toc}

+{: #nvic-ispr}

 #### Interrupt Set-Pending (NVIC_ISPR) and Clear-Pending (NVIC_ICPR) Registers

 - `NVIC_ISPR0`-`NVIC_ISPR15`: `0xE000E200`-`0xE000E23C`
 - `NVIC_ICPR0`-`NVIC_ICPR15`: `0xE000E280`-`0xE000E2BC`

-Writing a 1 to the correct bit offset of the register pair will set or clear the pending state of the interrupt and a read will return 1 if the interrupt is already pending
+Writing a 1 to the correct bit offset of the register pair will set or clear the pending state of the interrupt and a read will return 1 if the interrupt is already pending.

 {:.no_toc}

+{: #iabr-register}

 #### Interrupt Active Bit Registers (NVIC_IABR)

 - `NVIC_IABR0`-`NVIC_IABR15`: `0xE000E300`-`0xE000E33C`

 A read only bank of registers which return whether or not the interrupt is active.
-One thing to note is this register is not implemented in the ARMv6-M architecture (Cortex-M0 & Cortex-M0+).
+One thing to note is this register is **not** implemented in the ARMv6-M architecture (Cortex-M0 & Cortex-M0+).

 {:.no_toc}